demystify-tech/NLP_Demystified/README.md

-# NLP_Demystified
+# NLP-Demystified
-All things related to Natural Language Processing
+This is all in one repository for Natural Language Processing